 - Sleep mode that activates over Bluetooth when idle for a period of time can be annoying (though does help to save battery life, it’s a trade-off); I found no option to disable it.

 This concludes my review of the Obins Anne Pro 60% Wireless RGB Mechanical Keyboard.
-For those interested it’s usually in stock at Banggood.com in a variety of color choices with Gateron switches.
+For those interested it’s usually in stock and cheapest at Banggood.com, where it can be purchased in a variety of color choices with Gateron Red, Brown or Blue switches (if not, try checking at Amazon).
 If you own the Anne Pro and would like to share your opinions about it please leave a reply in the comments section below.